Visual AI Takes Quality Control to a New Level

 Use case: Spectrogram analysis from car engines

 Another project we successfully deployed was the detection of malfunctioning engines.
 We did it by transforming the sound input from the car into an image spectrogram.
-After that, we train a deep neural network that is recognizing problematic car engines and can tell you the specific problem of the engine.
+After that, we train a deep neural network that recognises problematic car engines and can tell you the specific problem of the engine.

-The good news is that this system can also detect anomalies in an unsupervised way (no need for data labeling) with the GAN technology.
+The good news is that this system can also detect anomalies in an unsupervised way (no need for data labelling) with the GAN technology.

 Spectrogram from Engine [Source: Ximilar]